-When you move volumes in or out of a robotic library or from one robotic library to another, you must physically and logically move the volume (see the following figure).
+When you move volumes in or out of a robotic library, you must physically and logically move the volume (see the following figure).

-- The physical part of the move is done when you insert or remove the volume.
-For some robot types, you can use Media Manager to physically move the volume (using Inject/Eject options). - The logical part of the move is done when you use Media Manager to move volumes.
+- ◆ The physical part of the move is done when you insert or remove the volume.
+For some robot types, you can use Media Manager to physically move the volume (using Inject/Eject options). - ◆ The logical part of the move is done when you use Media Manager to move volumes.
 Media Manager updates the volume database to show the volume at the new location.